 These questions asked in the GMAT Reading Comprehension assesses your ability to identify the attitude of the author through his choice of words in the passage.
 You may be also asked about the tone of the passage, whether it is critical, enthusiastic, questioning etc.

-Tips and Tricks for GMAT Reading Comprehension
+Tips and Tricks to Prepare for GMAT Reading Comprehension

 Now that you are familiar with the different types of questions asked in the GMAT Reading Comprehension, you can start preparing accordingly to ace this part of the exam.
 Here are some tips to help with your preparation: